Your bar shouldn't be your barrier.

 Yes, no matter where you come from, what your educational background is, what your talent level is, you will suck big time in your first attempt.
 Now, what are you going to do about that?
 Will you sit back and say, may be, some other time, I’ll find better resources or better mindset to launch a perfect product?
 Nope!

 Keep your bar high, sure, but let that not be a barrier of progress.
 The only way the legends have done it so perfectly is by practice.
-Not by luck.
+Not by luck or getting it right the first time.